 In particular,

 \end{proposition}

-The stability estimates resulting from Theorem \ref{th:Poincare-ineq} and this proposition are expressed in Corollary \ref{cor:stability-potentials} in terms of $\L^2$-norms for the potentials and $1$-Wasserstein distance for the target measures.
-Assuming that one of the target measures is absolutely continuous with respect to the other, these estimates can also be expressed in term of $\chi^2$ or Kagan's divergence of the target measures, describing a stronger stability behavior since the $\chi^2$ divergence can be interpreted as the \emph{square of a divergence} (recall for instance that the total variation distance is only $\frac{1}{2}$-Hölder stable w.r.t. the $\chi^2$ divergence). \begin{corollary}[Stability of potentials] Let $\rho$ be a probability density over a compact convex set $\X$, satisfying $0 < \mrho \leq \rho \leq \Mrho$ and let $\mu^0, \mu^1 \in \Prob_2(\Rsp^d)$.
+Before proving this proposition, let us mention some consequences.
+The stability estimates resulting from Theorem \ref{th:Poincare-ineq} and this proposition are expressed in Corollary \ref{cor:stability-potentials} in terms of variance for the potentials and $1$-Wasserstein distance for the target measures.
+Assuming that one of the target measures is absolutely continuous with respect to the other, these estimates can also be expressed in term of $\chi^2$ or Kagan's divergence of the target measures.
+The $\chi^2$ divergence reduces to the $\chi^2$ test-statistic used for goodness of fit testing when the compared measures are finitely and commonly supported and one of them is observed empirically.
+Note that such divergence can be interpreted as the \emph{square of a divergence}, noting for instance that the total variation distance is only $\frac{1}{2}$-Hölder stable with respect to it \cite{comp_OT}. \begin{corollary}[Stability of potentials] Let $\rho$ be a probability density over a compact convex set $\X$, satisfying $0 < \mrho \leq \rho \leq \Mrho$ and let $\mu^0, \mu^1 \in \Prob_2(\Rsp^d)$.
 For $k \in \{0, 1\}$, denote $\phi^k = \phi_{\mu^k}$ the Brenier potential between $\rho$ and $\mu^k$.
 Assume that $\phi^0,\phi^1$ satisfy \eqref{eq:hyp-phi} and denote $\psi^0$ and $\psi^1$ the convex conjugates of $\phi^0$ and $\phi^1$.
 Then,

-with $C_d = e(d+1)2^d$.
+with $C_{d, \rho} = e(d+1)2^{d} \frac{\Mrho^2}{\mrho^2}$.
 Assuming additionally that $\mu^1$ is absolutely continuous w.r.t. $\mu^0$, then